KipCollo/Frontend-Revision/5.0 Angular/routing/Readme.md

 Defines the Route object that maps a URL path to a component, and the RouterOutlet directive that you use to place a routed view in a template, as well as a complete API for configuring, querying, and controlling the router state.Import RouterModule to use the Router service in your app.

 Angular's Router is a module that provides a way to implement navigation and routing in an Angular application.
 It allows for defining routes, navigating between routes, and handling route parameters and query parameters.
 The Router module is used by importing the RouterModule in the application's module and configuring the routes using the RouterModule.forRoot() method.
-The Router module is then used by injecting the Router service into components and using its methods to navigate and interact with therouting system.
+The Router module is then used by injecting the Router service into components and using its methods to navigate and interact with the routing system.

 1. @angular/router:- Implements the Angular Router service , which enables navigation from one view to the next as users perform application tasks.
 2. @angular/router/testing:- Supplies a testing module for the Angular Router subsystem.